 The electron beam is what drives the charging of both the tug and deputy.
 The beam current and energy are each factors that contribute the resulting potentials achieved by the tug and deputy.
-Here we will treat the beam energy as a constant, with a value of $E{EB} = 40$ kV.
+Here we will treat the beam energy as a constant, with a value of $E{EB}=40~\rm keV$.
 With a constant beam energy, beam current control is considered as the primary method for electrostatic force manipulation.
 Two different scenarios are considered: constant beam current and varied beam current.
 The constant beam current scenario is straightforward; a particular current value is chosen and maintained throughout the duration of the tugging.
 A variable current, on the other hand, requires an analysis of the space weather environment fluctuations over a typical day to help choose an appropriate current profile.

 The magnitude of the electrostatic force between deputy and tug is directly responsible for the rate at which reorbiting occurs.
 A larger force will yield a faster reorbiting time, and so a method for maximizing this force using beam current control is desired.
 In this study, an open-loop current control strategy as a function of local time is used, which assumes known nominal GEO space weather variations.
-The following results assume a beam energy of 40 kV, a tug-deputy separation distance of 12.5 m, a tug radius of 2 meters, and a deputy radius of 0.935 meters.
+The following results assume a beam energy of 40 keV, a tug-deputy separation distance of 12.5 m, a tug radius of two meters, and a deputy radius of 0.935 meters.
 The deputy radius is chosen to provide an equivalent surface area to the cylindrical deputy model used in the numerical simulation later in the paper.
 To determine the optimal current, the FindMinimum numerical minimization tool in Mathematica is used.
 Using the electrostatic tractor force expression in Eq.
-(9) as the function to be minimized, the optimal current which will yield the largest electrostatic force for a given local time is computed.
+9 as the function to be minimized, the optimal current which will yield the largest electrostatic force for a given local time is computed.
 Note that Eq.
-(9) will always be negative due to the opposite polarities of the charges q_T and q_D .
-The optimal current history is shown in Figure 6(a), and the resulting electrostatic force in Figure 6(b).
+9 will always be negative due to the opposite polarities of the charges q_T and q_D .
+The optimal current history is shown in Fig. 6a, and the resulting electrostatic force in Fig. 6b.
 The discontinuities on either side of midnight are due to the lack of photoelectron emission by the deputy while in the earth's shadow.

-Figure 7.
-Potentials achieved by tug and deputy as a function of local time for a range of currents.
-The results shown assume $E{EB} = 40kV$, $r_T = 2$ m, and $r_D = 0.935$ m.
+Fig. 6 a Optimal electron beam current as a function of local time and b) electrostatic force resulting from optimal beam current (dashed) and constant current of 540 μ A (solid).
+The results shown assume $E{EB} = 40 keV$, $r_T = 2$ m, and $r_D = 0.935$ m